-The Pope of Trash, as William Burroughs once called him, and Baltimore's favorite weirdo son, filmmaker John Waters is returning to perform his acclaimed, one-man Christmas show at the Byrd Theatre.
+The Pope of Trash, as William Burroughs once called him, and Baltimore's favorite weirdo son, filmmaker John Waters is returning to perform his one-man Christmas show at the majestic Byrd Theatre.

 The legendary raconteur and best-selling author and artist will be finishing up a 19-city holiday tour of "A John Waters Christmas" with two stops in Virginia, the first in Richmond and the second at the Birchmere in Alexandria.
 The local show is a fundraiser for two nonprofits, the Byrd and WRIR 97.3 Richmond Independent Radio.

-We spoke by phone with the feisty 71-year old, who last summer held his first adult sleep-away camp in Kent, Connecticut, with morning beer servings, Bloody Mary Bingo and an oversized bra hoisted atop the flagpole.
-His artistic career with a cast of misfits such as Divine, Edith Massey and Cookie Mueller has made us all more grateful and fulfilled as a nation.
+Style spoke by phone with the feisty 71-year old, who last summer held his first adult sleep-away camp in Kent, Connecticut.
+Among its many unusual offerings were morning beer servings, Bloody Mary Bingo and an oversized bra hoisted atop a flagpole.

 Style Weekly: So what was Christmas like at the Waters household?